Closer to the Moon: Production

-The film was written and directed by Nae Caranfil, and produced by Michael Fitzgerald, Denis Friedman, Renata Rainieri, Alessandro Leone and Bobby Paunescu through the production company Mandragora Movies.
-In August 2011, it was announced that Vera Farmiga and Mark Strong had been cast in leading roles as Alice Bercovich and Max Rosenthal, respectively.
+The film was written and directed by Nae Caranfil, and produced by: Michael Fitzgerald, Denis Friedman, Renata Rainieri, Alessandro Leone and Bobby Păunescu through the production company Mandragora Movies.
+In August 2011, it was announced that Vera Farmiga and Mark Strong had been cast in leading roles as Alice Bercovici and Max Rosenthal, respectively.
 Later that month, it was reported that Harry Lloyd had joined the cast in the role of Virgil.
-The rest of the cast consisted of Anton Lesser, Joe Armstrong, Christian McKay, Monica Bîrlădeanu, John Henshaw, Gwyneth Keyworth and Stuart McQuarrie.
+The rest of the cast consisted of: Anton Lesser, Joe Armstrong, Christian McKay, Monica Bîrlădeanu, John Henshaw, Gwyneth Keyworth and Stuart McQuarrie.
 Principal photography took place in Bucharest, Romania in late 2011.
 The production budget of the film has been estimated to be approximately US$5 million or €4.4 million.

 Distribution

 Release

-The film had its world premiere on November 29, 2013 at the Making Waves: New Romanian Cinema Festival at the Lincoln Center, before being released in Romanian cinemas on March 7, 2014.
+The film had its world premiere on November 29, 2013 at the "Making Waves: New Romanian Cinema Festival" at the Lincoln Center, before being released in Romanian cinemas on March 7, 2014.
 The film screened at the Romanian Film Festival in London on November 13, 2014.
 It was then released in Poland on March 13, 2015, and in the United States by Sundance Selects on April 17, 2015.
 The film screened at the Toronto Jewish Film Festival on May 2, 2015.
 The film was released in a limited release and through video on demand by Neo (New Entertainment Organization) in the United Kingdom on November 13, 2015.